Atletico Suzuka Club: History

 On 28 July 2023, two days prior to the J3 license application deadline, a meeting of the J.League Board of Directors was held.
 As a result, one of the decisions made was that the league decided to revoke Suzuka's "J.League 100 Year Plan club status", which was a prerequisite for J3 promotion in the next season.
 This punishment was treated by local media as "unprecedently severe", as no club had ever received such a punishment (Nara Club was initially stripped off the status on 2020, but their ban was eventually lifted within five months).
 It was mainly motivated by Suzuka's match-fixing scandal by former executives during the last rounds of the 2022 Japan Football League, but most specially in the last match, played against Sony Sendai FC.
 In this match, Suzuka decided to voluntarily lose the match as Sendai, who was higher-ranked, would be able to overtake Suzuka's local rivals Veertien Mie, denying them promotion for the J3 League, and not enabling Veertien to become the first team of the prefecture to be promoted from the JFL.
 The whole match-fixing situation was by the J.League treated as "an act that goes against the purpose of the J.League".
 However, it was not the only problem surrounding the club at the time, as the club had many management problems on different areas, including inappropriate payments and the management structure itself.
 The J.League then exhorted the club to improve the club's entire management structure before having its promotion-enabling license again.

 On 31 October 2023, Suzuka announced that Kyodo Rubber Co., Ltd. became the club's new owner after purchasing a 100% stake.
 Hiroshi Saito, a former Japanese football player, and the representative director and president of the company, was appointed as the club's new chairman.

 The club changed its name to Atletico Suzuka Club (アトレチコ鈴鹿クラブ), announced at a press conference on 10 January 2024.
 The emblem and logo were also updated, with the black and white-checkered flag being kept in the redesign alongside their official team colours (blue and green).

+On 30 November 2025, Atletico Suzuka was relegated to the Tōkai Adult Soccer League for the 2026–27 season after a narrow 1–0 defeat to Vonds Ichihara, with Yuji Kato scoring in the 98th minute of the promotion-relegation play-off, ending their seven-year run in the fourth tier.